Kristian1s/Exam_Project/README.md

 - STEP 1: Create the database in MySQL Workbench:

-Use the following SQL script to create the “myTodo” MySQL Database:
+Use the following SQL script to create the “MovieDb" MySQL Database:

     create schema MovieDb;